a-sit-plus/warden-supreme/docs/docs/integration/raw.md

 still and will remain operational.
 Until a migration is possible (see [migration notes](migration.md)), this page serves as documentation for _Warden makoto_ (previously WARDEN) and _Warden roboto_ (previously WARDEN‑roboto).

+!!! tip "Hybrid Integration"
+    It is possible to use Warden Supreme's verifier with custom clients by adhering to the [same flows](supreme.md#high-level-attestation-flow) and [data model](datamodel.md).

 ## When to use _makoto_ vs. _roboto_